 A tomato quiche fairly overflowing with cheese and basil?
 Sounds like exactly the solution we’re seeking for our glut of late-summer tomatoes.

 This roasted tomato quiche recipe is going to blow any prior assumptions or, dare we say, negative connotations you may have been harboring about quiche.
 As the author says, “I think folks are so scarred from cold, rubbery quiches sitting in glass cases in overpriced gourmet marketplaces that a tiny warning bell goes off in their minds if I even mention it.”
 Nods.
 We understand.
 But we think this late-summer recipe, loaded with fresh tomatoes, basil, and cheese and roasted until its fairly oozing awesomeness, will do great things for quiche’s name in your household.
 Just do yourself a favor and only make this with beauteous tomatoes straight from your garden or the farmers market.
 None of those insipid January hothouse tomatoes, please.
 And then bear in mind that this soulful and satiating quiche goes perfectly with chilled wine at supper.
 Or with even more wine at brunch.
-This recipe has been updated.
 Originally published August 19, 2015.–Renee Schettler Rossi

 - Quick Glance

 - 2 H

 - About 1 pound tomatoes, sliced 1/4 inch thick (about 10 to 12 tomato slices from 2 to 3 not gigantic tomatoes)

 - 1 tablespoon finely chopped basil leaves, or 1/8 teaspoon dried basil

 - Salt and freshly ground black pepper

 - 1 1/2 cups heavy cream